great-expectations/great_expectations/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow.md

 ### Connections and Backends

 The `GreatExpectationsOperator` can run a checkpoint on a dataset stored in any backend compatible with Great Expectations.
-All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the datasource, and add the connection to your Great Expectations project, e.g. [using the CLI to add an Athena backend](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/athena).
+All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the datasource, and add the connection to your Great Expectations project, e.g. [using the CLI to add a Postgres backend](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/postgres).
 Then, if using a `DataContextConfig` or `CheckpointConfig`, ensure that the `"datasources"` field refers to your backend connection name.